Important Deadlines

 GWI contact: Graduate Writing Specialist Dr. Annie Lowe, Annie.Lowe@umkc.edu.

-Next week on October 20th and 22nd, we're (re)launching the GWI's weekly virtual writing groups!
+We've (re)launched the GWI's weekly virtual writing groups!

 Accessing GWI Writing Group sessions

-Sign up for a GWI Writing Group session in advance:
+How to Sign up for a GWI Writing Group session in advance:

 - Log into RooLearning+ with your SSO credentials.